 Living Room Design Ideas

 There's something so distinctly beautiful about summer decor.
-The breezy fabrics, muted color palettes, natural fibers, and boho influences associated with the season make it feel like you're bringing the sunshine indoors.
+Those breezy fabrics, muted color palettes, natural fibers, and boho influences associated with the season make it feel like you're bringing the sunshine indoors.
 And though it might feel like the style is purely seasonal, there are a few ways you can incorporate summer design trends into your year-round decor.
-Below, check out our top tips for keeping summer in your home all year long.
+Check out the latest interior design trends that'll also help you preserve that summery vibe in your home for the rest of the year!

 Keep It Neutral

-White, ivory, pale gray, and beige are all colors usually associated with summer beach homes, but neutral colors are gorgeous year-round.
-White couches and gauzy drapes never go out of style, and taupey shades of gray and beige work especially great for bedroom decor on your headboard or nightstands.
-If you want to incorporate a bit of color, it's easy to switch out accents like throw pillows and blankets, rugs, and vases as the seasons change, and your neutral furniture will provide the backdrop for those hues.
+White, ivory, pale gray, and beige are all colors usually associated with summer beach homes.
+But, neutral colors are gorgeous all year round, which is why they're one of the biggest interior design trends for 2021.
+The thing about neutrals they give you an excellent backdrop for whatever color scheme you want to switch over to as time goes by while also holding their own with ease.
+White couches and gauzy drapes never go out of style, and taupe-y shades of gray and beige work exceptionally well for bedroom decor on your headboard or nightstands.
+If you want to incorporate a bit of color into your decor at any given point, it becomes relatively straightforward.
+All you have to do is switch out accents like throw pillows, blankets, rugs, and vases as your tastes keep evolving.
+Your neutral furniture will do a beautiful job of providing the backdrop for those hues.

 Light, airy fabrics are usually associated with seasons when you can keep the windows open, but it's easy to keep those textures on display year-round.
 The easiest way to do this is with your curtains and throw blankets.
-Pick out pieces made of lighter material like linen for your throw blankets so that they still provide a little bit of warmth, but still look casual when they're draped onto your couches.
-For curtains, look for fabric like cotton voile, flax linen, sheer silk, or something similar to get that breezy feel in your home.
+Pick out pieces made of lighter material like linen for your throw blankets so that they provide the warmth you need while still looking casual draped over your couch.
+For curtains, look for fabrics like cotton voile, flax linen, sheer silk, or something similar to get that breezy feel in your home, no matter the time of year.
+Here's a tip.
+You can never go wrong with sheer curtains.
+They bring a bright airiness to a room, making it look more spacious and clutter-free, in a way.

 Opt For Natural Wood